+91 935-560-8010 [email protected]

 c.
 Antiplatelet Drugs: Antiplatelet medications, such as aspirin, may be prescribed to reduce the risk of blood clots in individuals with aortic stenosis.

-4. Surgical Aortic Valve Replacement (SAVR): SAVR involves open-heart surgery to replace the narrowed aortic valve with a prosthetic valve.
-This traditional approach is typically recommended for younger individuals or those with complex cases of aortic stenosis.
+• Surgical Aortic Valve Replacement (SAVR): SAVR involves open-heart surgery to replace the narrowed aortic valve with a prosthetic valve.
+The pulmonary valve is replaced with a biological lung tissue valve from a deceased donor This more complicated surgery is called the Ross procedure.
 The damaged valve is removed, and a new valve, either mechanical or biological, is sewn in its place.

 Other Specilities We Cover